inverno-io/inverno-mods/inverno-security-http/README.md

 }
 ```

-> The login page is not different than a standard route and a custom login page can be easily used instead of the white label login page.
+> The login page is not different from a standard route and a custom login page can be easily used instead of the white label login page.

-The `LoginActionHandler` is a route handler that must be targeted by the login form to authentiate the user credentials.
+The `LoginActionHandler` is a route handler that must be targeted by the login form to authenticate the user credentials.
 It relies on a `CredentialsExtractor` to extract credentials from the login request and a compatible `Authenticator` to authenticate them.
 Finally, it uses a `LoginSuccessHandler` and a `LoginFailureHandler` to determine what to do in case of successful or failed authentication.
 If no `LoginSuccessHandler` is defined, a blank response is returned on successful authentication.
-If no `LoginFailureHandler` is defined, a unauthorized (401) error is returned on failed authentication.
+If no `LoginFailureHandler` is defined, an unauthorized (401) error is returned on failed authentication.

 In the following example, we decided to generate a [JWS][rfc7515] on successful authentication which requires to inject a `JWKService` to generate a JSON Web Key and a `JWSService` to create JWS tokens.